segmentio/analytics-next/packages/consent/consent-tools-integration-tests/README.md

 - Webdriver.io has native support for lighthouse and lots of other cool stuff!

 ## Project structure
+- `/public` - Test server root
+  - `/dist` - Holds the webpacked page-bundles that will be injected into each html page

-- `src` - Test files and fixtures
+- `/src` - Test suite files
-- `public` - Where asssets related to tests are kept
-- `public/dist` - Where build artifacts are kept that get loaded into the test page.
+  - `/page-bundles` - JS that will be injected into the test page (this will be built by webpack -> public/dist)
+  - `/page-objects` - Page objects for the test suite
+  - `/page-tests ` - Tests that will be run on the page

 ## Development
 ### 1. Build this package + deps